 Usually, you’ll find good quality easels in the price range of $80-200 but there’s always an option for super expensive easels if one desires to.

 Easels are made up of either wood or metal.
-You may prefer one over the other depending upon your needs and preferences.
+You may prefer one over the other depending on your needs and preferences.

-For the people who like the classic style, wood is a great choice.
-Usually, in wood easels, beech wood is used and it is very long lasting and durable.
+For people who like the classic style, wood is a great choice.
+Usually, in wood easels, beech wood is used and it is very long-lasting and durable.

 Beechwood is also very sturdy and won’t budge easily.
 But it is heavier than metal variants.

-Those who want something light and portable, the aluminum easel is a great option.
+For those who want something light and portable, an aluminum easel is a great option.
 It’s great for occasional painters because of how lightweight it is.

 But aluminum easels don’t have great structural rigidity like beechwood.
-So, if you are a serious artist, we recommend you going for wood easels instead of metal ones.
+So, if you are a serious artist, we recommend you go for wood easels instead of metal ones.

 Heavier easels are sturdier and more long-lasting than lighter easels but you’ll have to compromise on portability.